-&lt;sup>382 Ms Graham Paul, XX of Mr Chadwick.
+384 Ms Graham Paul, XX of Mr Chadwick.

-&lt;sup>383 TRT's Legal Submissions, para 27 (INQ40).
+385 TRT's Legal Submissions, para 27 (INQ40).

-&lt;sup>386 CD4.1, para 242.
+388 CD4.1, para 242.

-&lt;sup>387 TRT Legal Submissions, para.
+389 TRT Legal Submissions, para.
 28 (INQ40).

-&lt;sup>388 Blackwall Reach report 2017, paras.
+390 Blackwall Reach report 2017, paras.
 1.1.2, 4.9 and 6.7.

-- 123. The second issue identified by the TRT is a product of its narrow understanding of the term 'management'.
-The acquisition of the land is necessary in order to achieve a unified area of open space that can be managed as a cohesive whole.
-The implications of the TRT's argument about the status of its lease as a 'right' is that the lease would not be discharged from the retained open space acquired under section 19(1)(aa).
-As accepted by the TRT, the purpose of section 19(1)(aa) is to allow an acquiring authority to "acquire land from someone in order to improve its management".
-But the implications of the TRT's legal argument is that open space could never be acquired under section 19(1)(aa) from a landowner, as it would always remain subject to a leaseholder's (or indeed freeholder's) 'legal right' to occupy that land.
+someone in order to improve its management".391 But the implications of the TRT's legal argument is that open space could never be acquired under section 19(1)(aa) from a landowner, as it would always remain subject to a leaseholder's (or indeed freeholder's) 'legal right' to occupy that land.
 This is notwithstanding there is no requirement to 'vest' land acquired under section 19(1)(aa) in the original freeholder.
-Any interests in the land would be rendered immune from acquisition, which in turn would completely undermine the power in section 19(1)(aa).
-This starkly further illustrates the fallacy in the TRT's legal submission that the reference to rights (or indeed incidents) in section 19 includes proprietary rights such as a lease. - 124.
-Finally, the Inspector invited submissions on the TRT's position that the Council's use of section 19(1)(aa) leaves the Trust with "nothing".
-As accepted by the TRT, the TRT would be entitled to compensation for the acquisition of its leasehold interest under the Compensation Code.
-No further compensation is or should be available by virtue of the operation of section 19, as the TRT accepts.
-391 - 125.
+Any interests in the land would be therefore rendered immune from acquisition, which in turn would completely undermine the power in section 19(1)(aa).
+This starkly further illustrates the fallacy in the TRT's legal submission that the reference to rights (or indeed incidents) in section 19 includes proprietary rights such as a lease.
+That is because, under section 19(1)(aa) says expressly that the land remains subject to the "rights, trusts and incidents", so on the TRT's argument, the land here would remain subject to the lease.
+This is nonsensical.

+- 124. Finally, the Inspector invited submissions on the TRT's position that the Council's use of section 19(1)(aa) leaves the Trust with "pothing".392 As accepted by the TRT, the TRT would be entitled to compensation for the acquisition of its leasehold interest under the Compensation Code.
+No further compensation is or should be available by virtue of the operation of section 19, as the TRT accepts.393 - 125.
 Accordingly, it is submitted that it can properly be certified that the Retained Open Space is required to improve its management.